AleksKovachev/Playground/01. Password Manager/README.md

 This password manager application was based on the one from lesson #29 and #30 of the Udemy course "100 days of code".
 It was severely changed and expanded and has now become a fully featured application with data encryption and lots of options.
+It supports 2 languages (Bulgarian and English) by default but more can easily be added.
+The UI was created using Tkinter.

 IMPORTANT!!!
 The data encryption in this version is reduced to nothing since I don't want to share the actual encryption techniques publicly.